oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     **Note**: You should now see the **cwallet.sso** file

-5. And no changes to the Oracle Wallet in the database
+5. And no changes to the Oracle Wallet in the d atabase

     ````
     <copy>./tde_view_wallet_in_db.sh</copy>